SlickAsAlways/Weather-App/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-I wanted to create a simple calculator application that is easy to navigate around and use i coded the application in python and switched to tkinter and then kivy. coded in visual studio and pycharm.
+I wanted to create a weather application that is visually pleasing and easy to navigate, I will release updates on this app in the future to better improve it.